Syria

-The name "Syria" historically referred to a wider region, broadly synonymous with the Levant, and known in Arabic as al-Sham.
-The modern state encompasses the sites of several ancient kingdoms and empires, including the Eblan civilization of the 3rd millennium BC.
-Aleppo and the capital city Damascus are among the oldest continuously inhabited cities in the world.
-In the Islamic era, Damascus was the seat of the Umayyad Caliphate and a provincial capital of the Mamluk Sultanate in Egypt.
-The modern Syrian state was established in the mid-20th century after centuries of Ottoman rule.
-After a period as a French mandate (1923–1946), the newly-created state represented the largest Arab state to emerge from the formerly Ottoman-ruled Syrian provinces.
-It gained de jure independence as a democratic parliamentary republic on 24 October 1945 when the Republic of Syria became a founding member of the United Nations, an act which legally ended the former French mandate (although French troops did not leave the country until April 1946).
+Syria, officially the Syrian Arab Republic, is a country in West Asia located in the Eastern Mediterranean and the Levant.
+It borders the Mediterranean Sea to the west, Turkey to the north and northwest, Iraq to the east and southeast, Jordan to the south, and Israel and Lebanon to the southwest.
+It is a republic under a provisional government and comprises 14 governorates.
+Damascus is the capital and largest city.
+With a population of 25 million across an area of 185180 km2, it is the 57th-most populous and 87th-largest country.

-The post-independence period was tumultuous, with multiple military coups and coup attempts shaking the country between 1949 and 1971.
-In 1958, Syria entered a brief union with Egypt called the United Arab Republic, which was terminated by the 1961 Syrian coup d'état.
-The republic was renamed as the Arab Republic of Syria in late 1961 after the December 1 constitutional referendum of that year.
-A significant event was the 1963 coup d'état carried out by the military committee of the Arab Socialist Ba'ath Party which established a one-party state.
-It ran Syria under emergency law from 1963 to 2011, effectively suspending constitutional protections for citizens.
-Internal power-struggles within neo-Ba'athist factions caused further coups in 1966 and 1970, which eventually resulted in the seizure of power by General Hafez al-Assad.
-Assad assigned Alawite loyalists to key posts in the armed forces, bureaucracy, Mukhabarat and the ruling elite; effectively establishing an "Alawi minority rule" to consolidate power within his family.
+The name "Syria" historically referred to a wider region.
+The modern state encompasses the sites of several ancient kingdoms and empires, including the Eblan civilization.
+Damascus was the seat of the Umayyad Caliphate and a provincial capital under the Mamluk Sultanate.
+The modern Syrian state was established in the mid-20th century after centuries of Ottoman rule, as a French Mandate.
+The state represented the largest Arab state to emerge from the formerly Ottoman-ruled Syrian provinces.
+It gained de jure independence as a parliamentary republic in 1945 when the First Syrian Republic became a founding member of the United Nations, an act which legally ended the French Mandate.
+French troops withdrew in April 1946, granting the nation de facto independence.
+The post-independence period was tumultuous, with multiple coups and coup attempts between 1949 and 1971.
+In 1958, Syria entered a brief pan-Arab union with Egypt, which was terminated following a 1961 coup d'état.
+The 1963 coup d'état carried out by the military committee of the Ba'ath Party established a one-party state, which ran Syria under martial law from 1963 to 2011.
+Internal power-struggles within Ba'athist factions caused further coups in 1966 and 1970, the latter of which saw Hafez al-Assad come to power.
+Under Assad, Syria became a hereditary dictatorship.
+Assad died in 2000, and he was succeeded by his son, Bashar.